SRISA

 Any foreign documents MUST be translated into English and the translations legalized by the competent consulate.

-All students studying in Italy for more than 3 months are required by law to apply for a Permit of Stay.
-The Permit of Stay costs approximately 200 Euro, to be paid directly to the organization that assists with this paperwork.
-Students staying for 1 semester will file a Declaration of Presence free of charge.
-SRISA facilitates this process with a few quick meetings during orientation.
-If a student is an EU citizen of a Schengen country, neither are needed.
-In both cases students must have health insurance coverage.
+Students studying in Italy for more than one consecutive semester are required by law to apply for a Permit of Stay.
+The Permit of Stay costs approximately 220 Euro, to be paid directly to the organization that assists with this paperwork.
+If a student is an EU citizen of a Schengen country, a Permit of Stay is not needed.

-The following materials are required to apply for the Permit of Stay:
+The following materials are required to apply for the Permit of Stay and should be brought with the student when they come to Italy:

 Only photocopies are needed, not originals, but students should have access to the original documents as well.